LightAndy1/PiDigitsCalculator/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/LightAndy1/PiDigitsCalculator)
 ![GitHub issues](https://img.shields.io/github/issues/LightAndy1/PiDigitsCalculator)

 A Python project that calculates and displays the digits of the mathematical constant π (pi) with precision.
 Customize the number of decimal places and interactively view the digits.
-Includes caching, pause, and stop features for a seamless user experience.
+Includes pause, and stop features for a seamless user experience.

 ## Table of Contents